-A robust employer brand is important if an enterprise wants a talent pool of well-qualified and creative applicants and competitive advantage in a challenging marketplace.
-Good employees are hard to find and hard to keep; we know there is a correlation between the employment brand are and how attractive an organisation is as an employer to current and potential staff.
+A robust employer brand is important if an enterprise wants a talent pool of well-qualified and creative applicants and a competitive advantage in a challenging marketplace.
+Good employees are hard to find and hard to keep; we know there is a correlation between the employment brand are and how attractive an organization is as an employer to current and potential staff.

 Competition for the best employees is on par with competition for customers so it is crucial to develop strategies that enable the creation of distinctive identity and perception in the target population.

-This methodology for measuring both quantitative and qualitative data points which influence and affect organisational employer brand.
+This methodology for measuring both quantitative and qualitative data points which influence and affect organizational employer brand.
 The index comprises actionable indicators that constitute a plan for improving the employer brand, recommending what is likely to have the most positive impact on the employer brand.

-Using stories from engaged employees as part of the brand messages means effectively turning employees into brand advocates, telling candidates what’s great about working for the organisation.
+Using stories from engaged employees as part of the brand messages means effectively turning employees into brand advocates, telling candidates what’s great about working for the organization.
 The employer brand is harnessed to showcase the enterprise and demonstrate an environment and culture that attractive to employees and other stakeholders.

-While brand authenticity and differentiation are important the modern working environment is dynamic and volatile, and social and technological change make employer branding an ongoing project rather than a one-stop shop.
+While brand authenticity and differentiation are important the modern working environment is dynamic and volatile, and social and technological change make employer branding an ongoing project rather than a one-stop-shop.
 Success depends on proactively adapting to new data and applications, constant horizon-scanning and willingness to address challenges and opportunities.

-We believe that employing relevant metrics and regularly reviewing brand positioning against an index enables the creation and maintenance of a pipeline of talent against future needs and builds an employee-centred focus on motivation and engagement.
+We believe that employing relevant metrics and regularly reviewing brand positioning against an index enables the creation and maintenance of a pipeline of talent against future needs and builds an employee-centered focus on motivation and engagement.

 Ready to learn more about your company’s reputation as an employer?
 Check out The Employer Brand Index today.